evgeni/powerdyn/README.md

 Configuration
 -------------
-Edit `powerdyn.conf` and adjust your database credentials to match your environment
+Edit `powerdyn.conf` and adjust the domain and database credentials to match your environment.

 Usage
 -----